Michael-lammens/imageProcessing/README.md

 # imageProcessing
 gtk gui to run c algos in raw image processing.
-Trying to design efficient semantic segmentation algo and incorporate it with a grouping model
+Trying to design efficient semantic segmentation algo and incorporate it with a grouping model.

+Currently doesnt do anything special*